floriandorau/opa-aks/README.md

 ## Deploy policy

 Terraform is used to deploy policy definitions to Azure managed cluster.
+It assumes that a cluster already exists.

 ### Prepare env